 6. Communication is key

-We communicate regularly via Slack, and we have channels to rant, validate, express gratitude, share news, be random, offer tips, talk about food and seek advice.
+As we're all working from home, we communicate regularly via Slack, and we have channels to rant, validate, express gratitude, share news, be random, offer tips, talk about food and seek advice.
 Oh, and there’s a plethora of dog and cat memes!
 There is always a bonkers conversation to be had, and for me personally, always something that makes me laugh out loud every day.

 Happiness for us is a work in progress.
 It is part of our Articulate DNA.
 We take it seriously and always look for new ways to incorporate the happy into our working week.
 We have a team of great people who are friends that enjoy working together and genuinely care about one another.
 They help each other on a daily basis with work and projects, and provide support if times get a little tough.
 Face-to-face meetings are very much looked forward to and are always lively, creative, productive and fun.